Microsoft 365 (i.e. Office 365)

 - In Org Unit, Org, City, State and Country enter your company details.

-- In "Mail from" field, enter the email address of the admin user.
+- In the 'Mail from' field, enter the email address of the admin user.

-- If folder synchronization is desirable, refer to Folder synchronization step described further below.
+- If folder synchronization is desirable, refer to the Folder synchronization steps described further below.

 From within the MailArchiva Console:

-- Click "Request Admin Consent" button (this process starts the Office 365 consent process)
+- Click 'Request Admin Consent' (this process starts the Microsoft 365 consent process).

-- You will be redirected to Office 365 login
+- You will be redirected to the Microsoft 365 login page.

-- Login using Office 365, login using Office 365 admin credentials
+- Log in using Microsoft 365 admin credentials

 - Accept permissions